janlelis/characteristics/README.md

 ### `blank?`

 The library includes a list of characters that might not be rendered visually.
 This list does not include unassigned codepoints, control characters (except for `\t`, `\n`, `\v`, `\f`, `\r`), or special formatting characters (right-to-left marker, variation selectors, etc).

+### `format?`

+This flag is `true` only for special formatting characters, which are not control characters, like Right-to-left marks.
+In Unicode, this means codepoints with the General Category of **Cf**.

 ## Todo